-Storm water drainage services currently are provided essentially to all developed areas in Louisville Metro except for four of the third and fourth class cities (refer to Table 3-9) that provide their own storm water services.
+Storm water drainage services currently are provided essentially to all developed areas in Louisville Metro including some of the third- and fourth-class cities (refer to Table 3-9).
 MSD bills for storm water using equivalent service units (ESUs).
 The ESU is defined by MSD as measured impervious areas with one equivalent service unit assigned for each 2,500 square feet of impervious area (an average residential unit).
-MSD currently bills 213,706 drainage accounts for a total of 516,268 ESUs.
+MSD currently bills 222,600 drainage accounts for a total of 510,756 ESUs.
 The greatest potential for expansion of the Drainage Service Area is through agreements with the four non-participating cities and by the addition of newly developed areas.
 The storm water service area is shown on Figure 3-6.